 National Alliance on Mental Illness (NAMI) - This active nonprofit group raises money and awareness for the treatment of people with mental illness.
 Partner Edward M. McNally serves as president of the Delaware Chapter.
 A team of Morris James employees raises money each year in the Delaware National Alliance on Mental Illness (NAMI-DE) Walk.
 This staff-run effort contributes moneys to fund over 250 people in 60 group homes around the state.

-American Heart Association - Morris James is proud to be a sponsor of the 2014 Wilmington Heart Ball and the Southern Delaware Heart Ball – two Delaware events that celebrate the American Heart Association’s work and mission.
+American Heart Association - Morris James is proud to be an annual sponsor of the Wilmington Heart Ball and the Southern Delaware Heart Ball – two Delaware events that celebrate the American Heart Association’s work and mission.

 Morris James is integrally involved in non-profit and community organizations that assist children and families, the elderly, and the arts in Delaware.